abby9664/coastguard/README.md

 # Design Archiver

-A bot that deletes messages in Hack Club's #ship channel if they don't contain a link or attachment, and sends them a friendly message reminding them of the rules
+A bot that gathers links to fancy design resources in Hack Club's #design channel and posts them in a website